Chabane/bigdata-playground/README.md

 # Bigdata Boilerplate

 ## Motivation
-The aim is to create a disposable Hadoop/HBase/Spark/ML stack where you can test your jobs locally or to submit them to the Yarn resource manager.
+The aim is to create a disposable Hadoop/HBase/Spark/Flink/ML stack where you can test your jobs locally or to submit them to the Yarn resource manager.
 We are using Docker to build the environment and Docker-Compose to provision it with the required components (Next step using Kubernetes).
 Along with the infrastructure, We are check that it works with 4 projects that just probes everything is working as expected.
 The boilerplate is based on a sample search flight web application.

-Keywords : Docker, Kubernetes, Apache Spark SQL/Streaming/MLib, Scala, Python, Apache Kafka, Apache Hbase, Apache Avro, (Apache NiFi, Kylo next step), MongoDB, NodeJS (graphql, kafka-node, mongoose, avsc) Angular, Apollo-GraphQL
+Keywords : Docker, Kubernetes, Apache Spark SQL/Streaming/MLib, Apache Flink, Scala, Python, Apache Kafka, Apache Hbase, Apache Avro, (Apache NiFi, Kylo next step), MongoDB, NodeJS (graphql, kafka-node, mongoose, avsc) Angular, Apollo-GraphQL

 ## Prod mode
 ```